 The answer to how the caveman diet works is very simple and basic.
 It's about getting back to our roots in nature and honoring the wisdom of our bodies.

-Professor Loren Cordain, one of the world's leading experts on the Paleolithic diet who has published numerous publications in the best scientific journals around the world, tells us that the caveman diet works because it is the diet that Mother Nature designed, not man.
+As Professor Loren Cordain, one of the world's leading experts on the Paleolithic diet who has published numerous publications in the best scientific journals around the world, has explained, the caveman diet works because it is the diet that Mother Nature designed, not man.
 This diet was not created by anyone trying to make money or a passing fad.

-The Paleolithic diet is based on extensive anthropological research of the type of foods our hunter-gatherer ancestors ate, and this research tells us that when humans ate this diet they were free of all the degenerative health conditions that plaque our society today.
+The Paleolithic diet is based on extensive anthropological research of the type of foods our hunter-gatherer ancestors ate and this research tells us that when humans ate this diet they were free of all the degenerative health conditions that plague our society today.

 It is the diet that we are genetically designed to eat through the process of evolution and natural selection.
 The modern day diet that most of society consumes came about by man with the advent of agriculture and farming practices that were not part of nature's original plan for our bodies and this has been detrimental to our physical and emotional health.

-Anthropological research tells us that the Paleolithic diet was eaten for more than 2 million years, while the current modern day diet which includes grains, legumes and dairy has only been eaten for about 10,000 years.
-"That means for 99.6% of our evolutionary history" we have been eating a diet of meat, fish, eggs, low-starch vegetables, fruits, nuts and seeds.
+Anthropological research tells us that the Paleolithic diet was eaten for more than 2 million years, while the current modern day diet which includes grains, legumes, and dairy has only been eaten for about 10,000 years.
+"That means for 99.6% of our evolutionary history" we have been eating a diet of meat, fish, eggs, low-starch vegetables, fruits, nuts, and seeds.
 Furthermore, prior to the introduction of grains, legumes, sugar and dairy, the onslaught of degenerative health conditions that we see in society today did not exist.
-These foods contain a variety of substances disrupt the brain, nervous system, endocrine system, metabolism and gastrointestinal tract.
+These foods contain a variety of substances disrupt the brain, nervous system, endocrine system, immune system, metabolism, and gastrointestinal tract.

-If you are having health issues, particularly, obesity, food addiction, sugar or carb cravings, compulsive overeating, alcoholism, irritable bowel, Crohn's or any bowel condition, fibromyalgia, chronic fatigue, food sensitivities, type 2 diabetes, addiction of any kind, anxiety, depression, hyperactivity, manic-depression, heart disease, high blood pressure, Candida overgrowth, adrenal fatigue, neurotransmitter imbalances, hypoglycemia, memory problems, hormonal imbalances, arthritis, insomnia, any autoimmune disorder, acne or cancer etc., your first course of action is to change your diet.
+If you are having health issues, particularly, obesity, food addiction, sugar or carb cravings, compulsive overeating, alcoholism, irritable bowel, Crohn's or any bowel condition, fibromyalgia, chronic fatigue, food sensitivities, type 2 diabetes, addiction of any kind, anxiety disorders, depression, hyperactivity, manic-depression, heart disease, high blood pressure, Candida overgrowth, adrenal fatigue, neurotransmitter imbalances, hypoglycemia, memory problems, hormonal imbalances, arthritis, insomnia, any autoimmune disorder, acne, cancer etc., your first course of action is to change your diet.